bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 This allows for complex calculations such as lighting simulation and rendering massive three D worlds.

-It is important to note that while WebGL will always use the GPU, it\'s not guaranteed that the two D canvas will use the GPU.
+It is important to note that while WebGL will always use the GPU, it&apos;s not guaranteed that the two D canvas will use the GPU.

 This will depend on the web browser implementation.

-WebGL is a complex technology and requires a lot of background information so for now let\'s focus on the canvas element.
+WebGL is a complex technology and requires a lot of background information so for now let&apos;s focus on the canvas element.

-Let\'s examine how to animate some simple graphics.
+Let&apos;s examine how to animate some simple graphics.

 ![](images2/media/image90.png){width="5.0in"
 height="2.2067311898512685in"}

 Using the 2D canvas.

-I\'m going to animate a bouncing ball.
-I\'ve opened visual studio code and have set up two files index dot html and animation dot Js inside index dot html.
+I&apos;m going to animate a bouncing ball.
+I&apos;ve opened visual studio code and have set up two files index dot html and animation dot Js inside index dot html.